Hassan-Shoayb/Hassan-Shoayb/README.md

 ![](https://raw.githubusercontent.com/Hassan-Shoayb/Hassan-Shoayb/main/Hassan-Shoayb.png)

 <p>Hassan Shoayb is Data Scientist, Tech Content Creator from Nigeria.
 He also has a background in Computer Science and Engineering.
-He is super passionate about Artificial Intelligence, Machine Learning, Deep Learning and Data Science to build data driven products that can solve actual problems. </p>
+He is super passionate about Artificial Intelligence, Machine Learning/Deep Learning and Data Science to build data driven products that can solve actual problems. </p>

 <h2>You may check me on: </h2>